julian-rose/FreeRTOS-for-Agon/README.md

 <p>

 In addition to the MOS API, Beta capabilties include a new DEV API.
-This extends the MOS services to access the Agon Extensions Interface directly.
+This extends the Beta capability with access to the Agon Extensions Interface directly.
 It provides a safeguarded API for SPI, UART, I2C and GPIO; and through them to connected devices.
 The DEV API enhances the Uart and I2C capability of MOS, and provides APIs for GPIO and SPI that are absent in the MOS API.
 <p>

 Users configure the DEV API through an application-specific devConfig.h file,